thiagofborn/distributed-tracing-app-loganalytics/README.md

 ## Function to process Queue

-Function to consume queue data add a custom currelation ID and post to Azure API Management.
+The Function consumes queue data adds a custom currelation ID and then posts to Azure API Management.

 <https://github.com/thiagofborn/queueTriggerToSendPost>

 ## Function to read from Azure Event Hubs

-Function that reads from Azure Event Hubs and sends the information formated to a specific case to Azure Log Analytics.
+The Function reads from Azure Event Hubs and sends the information formated to a specific Azure Log Analytics's workspace customized.

 <https://github.com/thiagofborn/eventHubsTriggerLogAnalytics>